Easy to Difficult Bible Trivia Quiz

 -

 a.
-Jesus ascended into heaven.
+Jesus ascended into heaven after his resurrection.

 c.
 About 120 followers of Jesus were filled with the Holy Spirit.

-Answer C: Holy Spirit filled 120 followers.
+Answer C: The Holy Spirit filled 120 followers.

 120 followers were filled with the Holy Spirit.